Anaphylaxis: Adjuncts

 Antihistamines (both H1 and H2), while commonly used and assumed effective based on theoretical reasoning, are poorly supported by evidence.
 A 2007 Cochrane review did not find any good-quality studies upon which to base recommendations and they are not believed to affect airway edema or spasm.
 Corticosteroids are unlikely to make a difference in the current episode of anaphylaxis, but may be used in the hope of decreasing the risk of biphasic anaphylaxis.
 Their prophylactic effectiveness in these situations is uncertain.
 Nebulized salbutamol may be effective for bronchospasm that does not resolve with epinephrine.
 Methylene blue has been used in those not responsive to other measures due to its presumed effect of relaxing smooth muscle.

 Preparedness

 People prone to anaphylaxis are advised to have an allergy action plan.
 Parents are advised to inform schools of their children's allergies and what to do in case of an anaphylactic emergency.
 The action plan usually includes use of epinephrine autoinjectors, the recommendation to wear a medical alert bracelet, and counseling on avoidance of triggers.
 Immunotherapy is available for certain triggers to prevent future episodes of anaphylaxis.
 A multi-year course of subcutaneous desensitization has been found effective against stinging insects, while oral desensitization is effective for many foods.

+In July 2026, the United Kingdom passed Benedict's Law an amendment to the Children's Wellbeing and Schools Act 2026 which requires every school in England to hold spare adrenaline auto-injectors and provide compulsory allergy training for all staff.